 Israel’s weather is arguably perfect all year round.
 The summer months are exactly the type of weather you would want on your summer holiday.
 With the hot sun beating down on your soon-to-be golden skin, you’ll never want to leave the heavenly beaches all along the coast.
 But highs of over 30 degrees Celsius may be too hot for some, so October time could be the most comfortable for you.
 The breeze is stronger and the sun is weaker, but it’s definitely no winter.
 Winter in Israel is hardly a snowstorm, the wind is harsh, but the sun still shines.
 In our opinion, the best months to travel are from April to November, depending on your personal preferences.
 Read more about the Weather in Israel.

 Step 2 – How Long

-Often the length of a trip to Israel is dictated by work vacations or school breaks, meaning there is only a limited time window.
-It is safe to say, however, that whether you have one week, or one month, you wont come anywhere near to seeing everything this country has to show.
-Ten days to two weeks are probably the best length of time to get a good feel for Israel, allowing you to tour around and spend a few days in the major tourist destinations of Jerusalem, the Galilee, the Dead Sea, and Tel Aviv.
+Often the length of a trip to Israel is dictated by work vacations or school breaks, meaning there could be a limited time window.
+However it is safe to say that whether you have one week or one month, you won’t come anywhere near to seeing everything this country has to show.
+Ten days to two weeks are probably the best length of time to get a good feel for the Holy Land, allowing your Israel itinerary many adventurous regions, from Jerusalem and the Galilee, to the Dead Sea, and Tel Aviv.